 For our part, we should always ask questions and be skeptical (without being cynical, I’d hope) of advertising, never taking it at face value.
 It’s advertising, so of course they’re trying to make their games look as good as they can, and of course Daniel Craig doesn't drink Heineken.
 No one does.

 Games are different from other media: really fundamental changes can take place over the course of development, and we have to allow for some of that.
 (In my opinion, we should really chill out about changes to grass rendering quality.)
-But there’s a line, of course, that exists somewhere between choreographing a nice screenshot and releasing the .
+But there’s a line, of course, that exists somewhere between choreographing a nice screenshot and releasing the notoriously misrepresented Aliens: Colonial Marines.
 When the latter happens, we should absolutely call it out and make it loudly clear we don’t want that crap.

 Publishers are listening and the industry is reacting.
-Look at how many games now release in Early Access, all their flaws and missing pieces on display—this was not a model five or so years ago, except in a few cases like Minecraft, and now it’s a major pillar of PC development.
+Look at how many games now release in Early Access, all their flaws and missing pieces on display—a model that has become a major pillar of PC development.
 Look as well at publishers such as Bethesda, which announced Fallout 4 just a couple months before releasing it.
-Meanwhile, EA and BioWare have only just shown us gameplay footage from Mass Effect: Andromeda, and that’s out early next year.
 Some publishers still subscribe to the classic multi-year videogame press cycle—announcement, teaser trailer, first look preview, cinematic trailer, hands-on preview, gameplay trailer, another trailer, second hands-on preview, launch trailer, reviews—but it’s less and less the standard.